1yimeng/DearHabits/readme.md

 2. Run `npm install` in order to ensure that all the dependencies are installed.
     - If there are any issues with running or compiling, you can also try running `npm install` in the inner Dear Habits [directory](/DearHabits/).
 3. Enter `npm run start` in the [root](/) directory to start running the server.
+    - Please note that if this is your first time running the server then the compiler may take a moment to build the corresponding frontend webpack, and your browser may take a second to connect.
+    - You will know once the webpack is finished building as it will be printed to your terminal.
 4. Open your browser and navigate to [localhost:5001](http://localhost:5001) to see the application.
 5. To shutdown the server use `Control C` in the terminal.